Wolfson Postgraduate Scholarships in the Humanities

 The Wolfson Postgraduate Scholarship, which is not retrospective, is awarded for up to 3 years of full-time doctoral study and includes the payment of academic fees and a maintenance stipend to the award-holder.
 Wolfson scholars are expected to complete their doctoral study in 3 years.

-Payment of academic fees for the Wolfson Postgraduate Scholarship is normally set at the Home/EU fee rate (£4,347 for 2019-20) and payment of the maintenance grant is set at £24,403 p.a. for 2019-20.
+Payment of academic fees for the Wolfson Postgraduate Scholarship is normally set at the UKRI Home/EU fee rate (£4,407 for 2020/21) and payment of the maintenance grant is set at £25,093p.a. for 2020/21.
 The maintenance award is intended to include an allowance for scholars to manage any research and training costs at their own discretion, as well as costs associated with attending events for the programme organised by the Wolfson Foundation.
 Note that the UKRI Home/EU fee rate usually increases slightly each year, so your maintenance grant will be reduced accordingly.

 2. Additional or Alternative Sources of External Funding

 Students in receipt of a Wolfson Postgraduate Scholarship may not hold other awards covering tuition fees.
 Wolfson funds must represent at least 50% of a student’s funding package to hold the named award.
 Additional funder names may not be attached to the Wolfson Postgraduate Scholarship.

 It is a requirement of the Wolfson Postgraduate Scholarship scheme that the student must not be in receipt of any other scholarship, studentship or alternative source of funding for doctoral studies at Warwick or elsewhere which has not been disclosed to the University.
 Any student in receipt of a University scholarship remains responsible for immediately notifying the Doctoral College of any changes to their funding arrangements throughout their period of study.
 Failure to disclose such information will be considered as a major offence as defined in the disciplinary regulations laid out in University Regulation 23.